radicalkjax/Athena/README.md

 ## 🔍 Overview

-> **IMPORTANT DISCLAIMER:** The containerization and analysis components described in this documentation are still being designed and developed.
-Their current implementation and documentation are not reflective of what the final design could be.
-This documentation represents a conceptual overview and may change significantly as development progresses.
+> **Status:** Implementation complete as of December 2025.
+All core features (9 WASM modules, 6 AI providers, Docker sandbox, 70+ Tauri commands) are fully implemented and tested.
+Currently in the testing and stabilization phase before production deployment.

 Athena is a high-performance native desktop application built with **Tauri 2.0**:

 - **Platform Support**:
   - **Desktop**: Windows, macOS (✅ verified), Linux
-  - **Mobile** (Beta): iOS and Android with landscape orientation
 - **Technology Stack**:
   - **Backend**: Rust for performance and security
   - **Frontend**: SolidJS for reactive UI
   - **Analysis**: WebAssembly (WASM) modules for high-performance malware analysis
 - **Launch**: Use `./scripts/athena` → Option 11 (Tauri Desktop App)

-Athena leverages multiple AI models including OpenAI's GPT-4, Claude 3 Opus, and DeepSeek Coder to analyze malicious code, deobfuscate it, and identify potential vulnerabilities.
+Athena leverages multiple AI providers including OpenAI, Claude, DeepSeek, Gemini, Mistral, and Groq to analyze malicious code, deobfuscate it, and identify potential vulnerabilities.

 The application is designed with security in mind, providing isolated container execution for safer analysis of potentially harmful code.
 It also integrates with the Metasploit database to provide additional context about identified vulnerabilities.